jiinmoon/AWSCertified/DVA-C01/06_VPC.md

 - **VPC Flow Logs** : network taffic logs.
 - **Site to Site VPN** : VPN over public internet between on-premises DC & AWS.
 - **Direct Connect** : direct private connection to AWS.

+---

+## Typical 3 tier solution architecture

+- User wants to access our web application.

+- Thus, we set up an ELB on multi-AZ; because it needs to be able to interact with the user, it is placed on public subnet so that it has web access.
+- To access the ELB, user will first perform DNS query to our Route53.
+Then, user will be sending traffic to the ELB.
+- ELB will spread out the user traffics to our instances.

+- Our EC2 instances will reside within the Auto-Scaling Group, and they will be hosted on different **private** subnet, unlike ELB which is on **public** subnet.
+- EC2 instacnes will be spreaded across multi-AZs; and receive the traffic from ELB via routing table.

+- The data will reside on **data subnet**, that is also in different subnet.
+- We would have RDS to read / write data.
+And have ElastiCache to store and retrieve session data / cached data.

+## LAMP Stack on EC2

+- Linux :  OS (EC2)
+- Apache : Web Server (EC2)
+- MySQL : database on RDS
+- PHP : Application Logic (EC2)

+- Add Redis / Memcahced (ElastiCache) for caching needs.
+- To store local app data : EBS drive (root).

+## Wordpress on AWS

+- Same 3 tier architecture.
+- But using EFS makes sense - shared network file system; available for all EC2 instances connected to it (through ENI).